dreamportdev/Osdev-Notes/03_Video_Output/01_Framebuffer.md

 One way to enable framebuffer is asking grub to do it (this can be done also using uefi but it is not covered in this chapter).

 To enable it, we need to add the relevant tag in the multiboot2 header.
-Simply we just need to add in the tag section a new item, like the one below, to request to grub to enable the framebuffer if avaiable, with the requested configuration:
+Simply we just need to add in the tag section a new item, like the one below, to request to grub to enable the framebuffer if available, with the requested configuration:

 ```assembly
 framebuffer_tag_start: